-Lights fade on YOUNG SALA.
+Lights fade on YOUNG SALA and come up on the New York set.

 NEW YORK CITY: ANN and SALA are returning from RAIZEL's funeral, with CAROLINE and ELISABETH.
 SALA sees RAIZEL on the other side of the stage.
 RAIZEL, now a ghost as well as a memory, walks purposefully into the New York City living room.
 Only SALA can see her.